-Kevin Graal is a highly skilled storyteller with a repertoire of interactive stories, riddles, songs and rhymes from around the world.
+Kevin Graal is a highly skilled children’s storyteller with a repertoire of interactive stories, riddles, songs and rhymes from around the world.

-Kevin is also an inspiring educator, working with an impressive and extensive range of partners from schools and community groups to leading arts and educational organisations such as Tate Modern, the British Library and the British Council.
+Kevin is also an inspiring educator, working with an impressive range of partners from schools and community groups to leading arts and educational organisations such as Tate Modern, the British Library and the British Council.

 Kevin’s innate way with words - inherited from his Irish family - has been honed by more than 30 years’ experience in early years settings, schools, museums, art galleries, conference centres and training venues.
 His finely tuned storytelling combines careful planning with playful improvisation and is always filled with laughter, music and imagination.